 With a passion for both agricultural sciences and public nutritional health, being a member of CLEAR is providing me with the skills, knowledge and opportunities to augment my understanding of the food and agricultural systems and engage in dynamic, productive conversations with the public about science.

-I’m a first year graduate student in the Plant and Microbial Biology department.
+I’m a second year graduate student in the Plant and Microbial Biology department.
 I earned my BS in plant genetics and biochemistry from Purdue University where I studied protein digestibility in sorghum.